Rashnain/BetterUI/README.md

 # BetterUI
-A theme that takes advantage of your entire screen and compacts some things, with more improvements for the user experience included.
+A theme that takes advantage of your entire screen and compact some things, with more improvements for the user experience included.

 ---